Young Composers Initiative

 If you are new to composition.

-A. A piece of chamber music or a solo written by the applicant.
+A. A piece for chamber music, mixed ensemble or solo written by the applicant.
 Please include both the score and parts in (1) PDF.

 OR

-C. If you are new to composing and have yet to compose a piece of music, please submit a video (file or link) that best demonstrates your artistic capabilities on your instrument.
-For example, a video of a recital or informal performance and a list of music you enjoy.
+C. If you are new to composing and have yet to compose a piece of music, please submit a link to a video that best demonstrates your artistic capabilities on your instrument.
+For example, a video of a recital or informal performance on your main instrument, either a solo or in a group/band setting.

 D. A list of music you enjoy.